lingochamp/FileDownloader/README.md

 | setForceReDownload(isForceReDownload:boolean) | If set to true, will not check whether the file is downloaded by past, default false
 | setFinishListener(listener:FinishListener) | -
 | setAutoRetryTimes(autoRetryTimes:int) | Set the number of times to automatically retry when encounter any error, default 0
+| setSyncCallback(syncCallback:boolean) | if true will invoke callbacks of FileDownloadListener directly on the download thread(do not post the message to the ui thread), default false
 | addHeader(name:String, values:String) | Add custom request header to the task.
 Attention: We have already handled ETag, and will add `If-Match` & `Range` value if it works
 | addHeader(line:String) | Add custom request header to the task.
 Attention: We have already handled ETag, and will add `If-Match` & `Range` value if it works
 | removeAllHeaders(name:String) | Remove all custom request header bind with the `{name}`